On Deformations of Hyperbolic Varities: Closedness of the Hyperbolic Locus

-\begin{Thm} Let $E \subseteq \pp^n$ be a linear subspace of dimension $n-k-1$.
-Let $H$ be the Hilbert scheme of closed subschemes of $\pp^n$ with a given Hilbert polynomial.
-Let $H' \subseteq H$ be the open subset consisting of all points corresponding to subschemes that do not intersect $E$.
+\begin{Thm} Let $E \subset \pp^n$ be a linear subspace of dimension $n-k-1$.
+Let $H$ be the Hilbert scheme of closed subschemes of $\pp^n$ with a given Hilbert polynomial of degree $k$.
+Let $H' \subset H$ be the subset consisting of all points corresponding to subschemes of pure dimension $k$ that do not intersect $E$.
 The subset $S$ of $H'(\R)$ corresponding to subschemes which are hyperbolic with respect to $E$ is closed with respect to the classical topology. \end{Thm}